About me

 Abstract

-We introduce a teacher time allocation model in which teachers allocate their available instruction time among individual, group, and classroom instruction to maximize a function of pupils' test scores.
-We consider two variants of the model, one with knowledge spillovers, the other with instruction spillovers.
-We evaluate both variants and find that the variant with instruction spillovers performs better, but requires more assumptions.
-We also derive teachers' marginal social welfare weights for their pupils and examine the influencing factors.
-The weights are predominantly positive, indicating teacher efficiency, decrease with higher math scores, suggesting inequality aversion, and show no significant correlation with gender, home language, or mother's education, implying anonymity.
+We introduce a teacher time allocation model in which teachers allocate their available instructional time among individual, group, and classroom instruction to maximize welfare function of all students’ test score.
+Teachers allocate time based on their perceptions of pupil productivity.
+We consider two variants of the model: one with knowledge spillovers and one with instruction spillovers.
+We conduct a survey among primary school teachers in Flanders, asking for each pupil’s productivity, test score, and time allocation in mathematics.
+We use the data to evaluate both variants and find that the model with instruction spillovers fits the observed behavior of the teachers better but requires more assumptions.
+We also derive teachers’ marginal social welfare weights for their pupils and examine the factors influencing them.
+The weights are predominantly positive, indicating teacher efficiency, decrease with higher math scores, suggesting inequality aversion, and show no significant correlation with gender, home language, or mother’s education, implying anonymity.
 These results appear robust regardless of the presence and type of spillover effects.

 BibTeX